SolaceProducts/terraform-solacebroker-queue-endpoint/README.md

 ## Module use recommendations

-This module is expected to be used primarily by application teams, it provides for provisioning endpoints required by the specific applications.
-It may be forked and updated with private defaults.
+This module is expected to be used primarily by application teams.
+It provides support to provision endpoints required by a specific application.
+It may be forked and adjusted with private defaults.

 ## Resources